Earl Weaver: Disciplinary actions

-Weaver never got along well with umpires.
-Palmer described their relationship: "Earl Weaver hated umpires with every fiber of his win-or-die being.
-He yelled at them.
-He screamed in their faces.
-He kicked dirt on them.
-He tore up rule books.
-He taunted and tortured them."
-Weaver was ejected from games at least 91 times during the regular season (98, according to one source) and several more times during post-season play.
-One list has him fourth all time, with 96, immediately behind childhood hero Durocher.
-He was ejected from both games in a doubleheader three times.
-He was twice ejected from games before they even started, both times by Ron Luciano.
+Weaver was notorious for his conflicts with umpires and is estimated to have been ejected from 96 regular-season games, the fourth-most all-time according to Baseball Reference.
+He was ejected from both games in a doubleheader on three occasions and was twice ejected from games before they even started, both times by Ron Luciano.
 Luciano alone ejected him from all four games of a minor-league series and eight games in the majors.
 Sometimes, even after Weaver had been thrown out of a game, he would phone the Oriole dugout to tell the coaches what moves to make.

-He also received four multiple-game suspensions.
 He was well known for the humor that often accompanied his ejections.
 During one particular tirade with an umpire, Weaver headed to the dugout screaming, "I'm going to check the rule-book on that" to which the umpire replied, "Here, use mine."
 Weaver shot back, "That's no good—I can't read Braille."
 He once told an umpire that he could appear on What's My Line? wearing his mask, chest protector, holding his ball/strike indicator and still nobody would guess he was an umpire.

 Weaver had a penchant for kicking dirt on umpires, and for turning his cap backwards whenever he sparred with umpires in order to get as close to them as possible without actually touching them.
-His rivalry with Luciano was legendary, to the point where the AL rearranged umpiring schedules for an entire year so that Luciano would not work Orioles games.
-A year later on August 26, 1979, in the third inning of the opener of an Orioles-White Sox doubleheader at Comiskey Park, he ejected Weaver who then publicly questioned Luciano's "integrity" and received a three-game suspension.
+His rivalry with Luciano was legendary, leading to the AL rearranging umpiring schedules for an entire year so that Luciano would not work Orioles games.
+Weaver would later publicly question Luciano's "integrity" after an August 26, 1979, ejection, for which he received a three-game suspension.
 Weaver once derisively called Luciano "one of the few umpires that people have paid their way into the park to see."